 Q: Will there be a BOOK FAIR at the festival?
 How do I sign up?

 Yes!
 The book fair will represent some of the best of Portland, Oregon, and Pacific Northwest plus national publishing, writing, literary culture, academic opportunities, and more.
 Full-price admission to the festival will grant each attendee a $5 book voucher that they can redeem only at the book fair that day.

 Portland Book Festival offers exhibitors the opportunity to reach thousands of book lovers ready to buy their products or learn about their services.
-This year’s fair is sold out, but if you would like to be added to the wait list and notified when registration opens for the 2019 festival, please email Public Programs Coordinator Liz Olufson at firstname.lastname@example.org.
+If you would like to be added to the wait list and notified when registration opens for the 2019 festival, please email Public Programs Coordinator Liz Olufson at firstname.lastname@example.org.

 Q: How do I redeem my BOOK VOUCHER?

 A full-price festival pass includes a $5 book voucher.
 Festival book vouchers are non-transferrable, cannot be exchanged for cash, and are limited to one per attendee.
 For example, you could use your one $5 voucher toward the purchase of a $15 book, but you could not purchase a $15 book with three vouchers.
 Vouchers are redeemable only on festival day at the book fair at the Portland Art Museum.
 All festival vendors accept vouchers.
 Vouchers will be distributed to attendees at the point of ticket purchase or at will call pick up.
 Vouchers are not redeemable for cash and are limited to one per person.

 Q: Will there be WRITING CLASSES at the festival?

 Yes!
 Writing class registration includes your festival admission and a book voucher.
 Class offerings will be announced in early September 2019.

 Q: How do I submit a WORKSHOP PROPOSAL to the festival?